int08h/blog/content/post/monospace-typefaces.md

 I needed to choose a typeface to display code on this site.
 That task morphed into this post.

+# Pick Your Poison

 Every programmer at some point chooses a typeface for coding.
 Perhaps you are satisfied with your editor's defaults (I envy you).
 Maybe you are a typophile or perfectionist.
 Good luck if so: coding typefaces proliferate like programming languages.
-And no programming-related domain is complete without endless arguments over implementation details: monospace vs. proportional; ligatures vs not; bitmapped vs vector.
+And no programming-related domain is complete without endless arguments over implementation details: monospace vs. proportional; ligatures vs. not; bitmapped vs. vector.

 My desiderata in choosing a typeface to display code on this site:

 * Monospaced
-* Narrower width
+* Narrower width than typical
 * Disambiguates similar glyphs such as `il1` and `oO0`
 * Regular (book) and bold weights with an italic for each
 * Flawless `woff` and `woff2` versions